rafalab/rafalab.github.io/pages/harvardx.md

 tr:nth-child(even){background-color: #f2f2f2}
 </style>

-# HarvardX Biomedical Data Science
-# Open Online Training Curriculum
+# HarvardX Biomedical Data Science Open Online Training

 In 2014 we received funding from the NIH BD2K initiative to develop MOOCs for biomedical data science.
-The courses are divided into two series, [Data Analysis for the Life Sciences](#series_1) and [Genomics Data Analysis](#series_2), and the course [Using Python for Research](https://www.edx.org/course/using-python-research-harvardx-ph526x).
-This page includes links to the course material for the two series including video lectures, the relevant [book](http://genomicsclass.github.io/book/) chapter, and the course itself.
+The courses are divided into the [Data Analysis for the Life Sciences series](https://www.edx.org/xseries/data-analysis-life-sciences), the [Genomics Data Analysis series](https://www.edx.org/xseries/genomics-data-analysis), and the [Using Python for Research course](https://www.edx.org/course/using-python-research-harvardx-ph526x).

+This page includes links to the course material for [Data Analysis for the Life Sciences](#series_1) and  [Genomics Data Analysis](#series_2).

+the two series including video lectures, the relevant [book](http://genomicsclass.github.io/book/) chapter, and the course itself.
 Note that you must be logged in to [EdX](https://www.edx.org/) in order to access the course material.

 There is a book available for the first series.
 You can donwload a [free pdf](https://leanpub.com/dataanalysisforthelifesciences), buy a [hard copy](https://www.amazon.com/Data-Analysis-Life-Sciences-R/dp/1498775675/ref=sr_1_1?s=books&ie=UTF8&qid=1500332088&sr=1-1), or access the [R markdowns](http://genomicsclass.github.io/book/) used to create the book.